cloudfoundry-community-attic/LEGACY-bosh-getting-started/README.md

 This repo is a collection of tutorials/documentation on getting started with BOSH on the AWS public cloud.

+[What is BOSH?
+Why is it interesting?
+How do I create a BOSH?](http://drnicwilliams.com/2012/04/16/creating-a-bosh-from-scratch-on-aws/ "Dr Nic's   Creating a BOSH from scratch on AWS") [article by Dr Nic]

 ## Tutorials

 ### Beginners